dcroman/Tremometer/README.md

 3. More/better plotting options

 KNOWN BUGS (to be fixed in future versions):
-It's still throwing 'Index exceeds matrix dimensions' errors occasionally.
-See for ex December 8 in PV6 data.
+It still (rarely) throws 'Index exceeds matrix dimensions' errors.
+Sometimes because data is not one full day.
+Add a workaround for this.